 I’ve always allowed for comments on my blog.
 Engagement is one of the key ingredients for building a successful blog, I know that.
 However, some people do question whether allowing comments on a blog is at all that important.
 Is it?

-Should I disable comments on my blog?
+Should you disable comments on your blog?

-Anyway, let’s get on with the post.
+OK, let’s get on with the post.

-First of all ask yourself this:
+First of all, ask yourself this: